 - The achievement of the ten specific CAP objectives, touching upon environmental, social and economic challenges, as well as a cross-cutting objective on knowledge and innovation.

-- The contribution to the Green Deal ambitions and more specifically six Farm to Fork and biodiversity strategy targets.
+- The contribution to the Green Deal ambitions and more specifically six Farm to Fork and Biodiversity strategy targets.
 These are quantified EU level targets on the use and risk of pesticides, sales of antimicrobials, nutrient loss, area under organic farming, high diversity landscape features and access to fast broadband internet.
-The Commission asks EU countries to determine specific national values for these targets and align their CAP strategic plans to them.
+The Commission asks EU countries to determine specific national values for these targets and align their CAP Strategic Plans to them.

 Alignment with the European Green Deal

 In May 2020, a Commission report examined the potential contribution of the CAP reform proposal to the EU’s environmental, climate, and biodiversity protection commitments, as set out in the European Green Deal.
 The report also identified the steps needed to make the new CAP fully compatible with the Green Deal and its strategies, such as the Farm to Fork and Biodiversity strategies.